mecid/mecid.github.io/_posts/2024-09-17-discovering-app-features-with-tipkit-groups.md

 layout: post
 ---

 A year ago, Apple released the TipKit framework, which has a bizarre title.
 TipKit became a framework, making app features much easier for users to discover.
-This week, we will talk about an enhancement that Apple introduced to improve tip-appearing logic called TipGroups.
+This week, we will talk about an enhancement that Apple introduced to improve tip-appearing logic called tip groups.

 Maintaining order becomes difficult whenever you have more than one tip on a screen because TipKit tries to display everything at once.
 Let's take a look at the example of three tips displayed on a screen.